 Planning time rarely gets more than a passing mention when we talk education reform, but lack of time is a significant part of what’s pushing teachers out of schools.

-Gates and the Teacher Wars: It Matters Where You Stand
+The War on Teachers: It Matters Where You Stand

 Does staying out of the education reform debate make you out of touch, a peacekeeper, or a self-serving a-hole?